Skip to content

 Tenant Visibility

-from flock.visibility import TenantVisibility
+from flock.core.visibility import TenantVisibility

 @flock_type